mbugti04/point-cloud-classification/README.md

 ![](images/niv-rozenberg-ySNtJhDX-cw-unsplash1.jpg)
 Photo by <a href="https://unsplash.com/@nivroz?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Niv Rozenberg</a> on <a href="https://unsplash.com/photos/aerial-view-of-city-during-day-time-ySNtJhDX-cw?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>

 This project aims to classify New York City Boroughs with point cloud data using a Graph Neural Network.
 The model is trained on segments of the five boroughs.
 The idea is that the network picks up on each borough's distinct features (building size, density, distribution).
-The PointNet++ Graph Convolutional Neural Network obtains a testing accuracy of <>%, while the Point Cloud Transformer achieves a testing accuracy of <>%
+The PointNet++ Graph Convolutional Neural Network obtains a testing accuracy of 30%, while the Point Cloud Transformer achieves a testing accuracy of up to 83%

 # Setup